Mobius1/vPrompt/README.md

 # vPrompt
  3D Interactive Prompts for FiveM

+vPrompt draws floating prompt elements like seen in ESX's `DrawText3D()` method, but with an added button element and background. vPrompt automatically detects when a player is withing interaction range and listens for when the defined key is pressed.
+This removes the need to write extra logic in your resource for calculating the player's proximty to the coords / entity / bone and also removes the need for extra keypress logic.

  ### Features
  * Customisable appearance and positioning
  * Event emitter for easy listening of events
+ * Detects keypress when in interact range
- * Built-in proximity sytem - no need for calculating distances
+ * Proximity system - no need for extra logic in your code for calculating distances
- * Supports most keys
  * Animated reveal / hide
  * Animated keypress effect
  * Resmon:
-    * `0.00ms` when not drawn
+    * `0.00ms` when not in draw range
-    * `0.07ms` when drawn (uses scaleform so can't reduce it any more)
+    * `0.07ms` when drawn / in draw / interact range (uses scaleform so can't reduce it any more)

 ![vPrompt](https://i.imgur.com/a7QwgLD.gif)